 Articles from journals, magazines or newspapers are a good place to look for very specific information on any topic.

-Canadian Newsstand - for local to national Canadian newspaper articles
+Canadian Newsstream - for local to national Canadian newspaper articles

 Factiva - local to national Canadian and international news articles